Indianapolis International Airport: Terminal

 Indianapolis International Airport has a single terminal with two concourses and a total of 39 gates.
 The current terminal opened in 2008 and is named in honor of Col. Harvey Weir Cook.
 It was one of the first designed and built in the U.S. following the September 11 attacks.
-International arrivals are processed in Concourse A.
+International arrivals are processed in Concourse A (Gates A4-A5).